rust-lang/rust-forge/src/release/rollups.md

    if some of the pull requests in this list shouldn't be rolled up — in the interest of time you can do so sometimes after you've made the rollup PR.
 3. Avoid pull requests that touch the CI configuration or bootstrap.
+    (Unless the CI PRs have been marked as `rollup`. -- see 2.)
 4. Avoid having too many large diff pull requests in the same rollup.
 5. Avoid having too many submodule updates in the same rollup (especially LLVM).
+    (Updating LLVM frequently forces most devs to rebuild LLVM which is not fun.)
 6. Do not include toolstate PRs like those fixing Miri, Clippy, etc.
 7. Do include docs PRs (they should hopefully be marked as green).

 ## Failed rollups
+If the rollup has failed, run the `@bors retry` command if the failure was spurious (e.g. due to a network problem or a timeout).
+If it wasn't spurious, find the offending PR and throw it out by copying a link to the rust-highfive comment, and writing `Failed in <link_to_comment>, @bors r- retry`.
+Hopefully, the author or reviewer will give feedback to get the PR fixed or confirm that it's not at fault.

+Once you've removed the offending PR, re-create your rollup without it (see 1.).
+Sometimes however, it is hard to find the offending PR.
+If so, use your intuition to avoid the PRs that you suspect are the problem and recreate the rollup.
-If the rollup has failed, run the `@bors retry` command figure out if the failure was spurious.
-If so, create a new PR, if not, find the possible candidate PR(s) and unmark it (them) both as rollup and as being reviewed with `@bors rollup- r-`, also commenting on the PR with the error.
+Another strategy is to raise the priority of the PRs you suspect, mark them as `rollup=never` and let bors test them standalone to dismiss or confirm your hypothesis. candidate PR(s) and unmark it (them) both as rollup and as being reviewed with `@bors rollup- r-`, also commenting on the PR with the error.
 Hopefully the author or a reviewer will give feedback to get the PR fixed or confirm that it's